-From a statistical significance perspective, panel data fails to achieve the desired significance for the same reasons, among others, as seeds: do they accurately represent the behavioral demographics of your list?
+From a statistical significance perspective, panel data fails to achieve the desired significance for the same reasons, among others, as seeds: Do they accurately represent the behavioral demographics of your list?
 Are all recipient archetypes represented?
-If the pushback is that panel members interact with the messages, and therefore personalized filtering comes into play, our response is: so what?
+If the pushback is that panel members interact with the messages, and therefore personalized filtering comes into play, our response is: So what?
 That actually pollutes your data because it is now cluttered with individual bias.
-Unless you have a mechanism that correlates a given panel member with segments of your list and can prove that panel member’s actions are an accurate proxy for the behavior within their segment, you do not have data that provides a more accurate measure of deliverability than seeds.
+Unless you have a mechanism correlating a given panel member with segments of your list and proves that panel member’s actions are an accurate proxy for the behavior within their segment, you do not have data providing a more accurate measure of deliverability than seeds.

-In fact, you have a FAR better chance of accurate results from seed testing.
-This is not disputable; it’s mathematically provable.
-There’s no evidence suggesting that there are large enough panels to guarantee sufficient coverage for most brands.
+There’s no evidence suggesting there are large enough panels to guarantee sufficient coverage for most brands.
 Learn more about the statistical relevancy issues with panel in The Truth About Email Panel Data.

 “Seeds cannot represent human behavior and therefore cannot represent how deliverability filters interpret personal preferences.”

 Bravo.
-That’s exactly the point of seeds: they’re a control group that models unbiased mailbox behavior.
+That’s exactly the point of seeds: They’re a control group modeling unbiased mailbox behavior.
 They provide a valuable data point because Gmail, Outlook, and every other major ISP have different global filtering behaviors.

 Additionally, at smaller ISPs and private domains which use either heuristic filters (i.e., hand-crafted rule sets) or commercial-filtering products (e.g., Cloudmark, Barracuda, etc.) which are essentially “shared” global filters operating from the same cloud-based threat profiles, seed testing remains relevant because of the relative lack of sophistication of those filtering schemes.